nvakhilnair/Text-Sentiment-Classification-API/README.md

 # Text Sentiment Classification API

-API classifies textual data into positive, negative and neutral based on the polarity score.
+API classifies textual data into positive, negative, and neutral based on the polarity score.
-The model uses Vader model for the classification which is an lexicon based model.
+The model uses the Vader model for the classification which is a lexicon-based model.

 ## Installation